oxcompsoc/learntocode/session3/README.md

     b)  Try not to use string "multiplication" and string "addition".

-    c)  Try modify your program so that it only outputs 1 star when n is 1, and no stars when n <= 0
+    c)  Try modifying your program so that it only outputs 1 star when n is 1, and no stars when n <= 0

 **You can find all the [solutions here][solutions].**